cavanaugh-ibm/db-data-loader/README.md

 ## Open Tasks
 * Migrate in the loader
-* For file loader, add flag to merge or replace
-* For file loader, add in version logic
 * Add logic to read source database password from {prompt/config}

 ## Completed Tasks